Eberron: Publication history

 The 2004 campaign setting book for Dungeons & Dragons v3.5 was written by Keith Baker, Bill Slavicsek, and James Wyatt.
 In June 2005, the Eberron Campaign Setting book won the Origins Award for Best Roleplaying Game Supplement of 2004.
 Over the next four years, over 20 supplements for Eberron were released.
-Shannon Appelcline (author of Designers & Dragons) wrote "meanwhile, it had also become the setting for Dungeons & Dragons Online (2006), Atari's major multimedia expansion of the D&D brand.
+Shannon Appelcline, author of Designers & Dragons, wrote "meanwhile, it had also become the setting for Dungeons & Dragons Online (2006), Atari's major multimedia expansion of the D&D brand.
 By 2009, Eberron was still big, and that's why it won out as 4e's second setting".

 In June 2009, the Eberron Player's Guide and the free adventure Khyber's Harvest (2009) brought the setting to the new 4th Edition of D&D. It was followed in July by the Eberron Campaign Guide (2009) and the not-free adventure Seekers of the Ashen Crown (2009).
 The development of the 4th Edition of D&D brought many design changes including the addition of a new default setting that followed the new "Points of Light" design philosophy – a world that looked less like the modern world, "full of civilized countries with civilized borders", and more like a world with few centers of civilization separated by the open, dangerous wilderness.
-On the impact of the edition change, Appelcline wrote Players were wondering if Eberron would also be changed to more closely match the Points of Light ideals and surprisingly … it wasn't.
+On the impact of the edition change, Appelcline wrote: Players were wondering if Eberron would also be changed to more closely match the Points of Light ideals and surprisingly … it wasn't.
 Instead, Eberron appears much as it did before.
 There wasn't even a timeline change; though rumors at one points suggested a two-year advancement was in the works, the world ended up remaining in 998YK.
 Eberron's designers and developers said that players interested in metaplot should read the novels and decide themselves whether they wanted to include those events in their games.
 Though Eberron didn't become a Points of Light world, it did adopt many of the other assumptions of 4e.

 In February 2015, the very first instance of the online feature "Unearthed Arcana" provided Eberron content for public playtesting for the 5th Edition.
 However, further official Eberron content did not appear until 3 years later, when the Wayfinder's Guide to Eberron was released on July 23, 2018, as a PDF on Dungeon Masters Guild; it was described as a "living document" that would be updated as the included concepts were refined.
-The included races, and dragonmarks, magic items, as well as the artificer class and subclasses, also went through the "Unearthed Arcana" public playtest process over the next year.
-An "exploratory campaign featuring Eberron" was released for the D&D Adventurers League as PDFs between September 2018 and December 2018.
+Over the next year, various features such as races, dragonmarks, magic items, as well as the artificer class and subclasses, went through the "Unearthed Arcana" public playtest process.
+An "exploratory campaign featuring Eberron" was released for the D&D Adventurers League as PDFs between September and December 2018.